History of Thailand in Timeline

 Since October 2016, Vajiralongkorn (Rama X) has reigned as the King of Thailand.

-2016: Journal publications increased
+2016: Journal publications increase

 Between 2011 and 2016, Thailand's journal publications increased by 20%.

-2016: Poverty in Thailand
+2016: Poverty Levels in Thailand

-In 2016, 5.81 million people lived in poverty in Thailand.
+In 2016, 5.81 million people lived in poverty in Thailand, and there were an estimated 30,000 homeless persons in the country.

 2016: Death of King Bhumibol